Yayoi Kusama: Return to Japan: 1973–1977

 In 1973, Kusama returned to Japan.
 Her reception from the Japanese art world and press was unsympathetic; one art collector recalled considering her a "scandal queen".
-She was in ill health, but continued to work, writing shockingly visceral and surrealistic novels, short stories, and poetry.

-She became so depressed she was unable to work and made another suicide attempt, then in 1977, found a doctor who was using art therapy to treat mental illness in a hospital setting.
-She checked herself in and eventually took up permanent residence in the hospital.
-She has been living at the hospital ever since, by choice.
-Her studio, where she has continued to produce work since the mid-1970s, is a short distance from the hospital in Tokyo.
+Kusama became so depressed she was unable to work and made another suicide attempt, then in 1977, found a doctor who was using art therapy to treat mental illness in a hospital setting.
+She checked herself in and eventually took up permanent residence in Seiwa Hospital, a psychiatric hospital in Shinjuku, Tokyo.
+She lived at the hospital for the rest of her life, by choice.
+Her studio, where she continued to produce work since the mid-1970s, was a short distance from the hospital in Tokyo.
 Kusama is often quoted as saying: "If it were not for art, I would have killed myself a long time ago."

-From this base, she has continued to produce artworks in a variety of media, as well as launching a literary career by publishing several novels, a poetry collection, and an autobiography.
-Her painting style shifted to high-colored acrylics on canvas, on an amped-up scale.
+From this base, she continued to produce artworks in a variety of media, as well as launching a literary career by publishing several novels, a poetry collection, and an autobiography.
+Her painting style shifted to highly colored acrylics on canvas, on an amped-up scale.